dividab/abstract-visuals/packages/abstract-document/README.md

 [![code style: prettier][prettier-image]][prettier-url]
 [![MIT license][license-image]][license-url]

-Create documents using functions or JSX and render to any format
+Create documents using functions, JSX, or XML and render to any format

 ## Introduction